Collecting Device Metrics

 - Time each peripherals were active

-- Battery life drop per unit time.
+- Battery life statistics

-- Transport specific metrics (LTE, WiFI, BLE, LoRa, etc)
+- Connectivity metrics (LTE, WiFi, BLE, LoRa, etc.)

 - Amount of time transport was connected